Best Lightweight Rain Jacket 2023 | Hiking & Backpacking

 Shakedry technology is Gore-Tex’s most breathable and lightweight shell design.
 It has a persistent beading outer face, which means in rain or snow the moisture will simply run off the face of the jacket.
 And then, when the storm is over, simply shake out the jacket to completely dry it out.
 Furthermore, their Shakedry garments also include Gore-Tex stretch technology, so the Norvan jacket moves extremely well and won’t keep you constricted.
 Read more from Gore-Tex here.

 How And Why A Lightweight Rain Jacket Fails

 The Three Elements of Hiking Rain Jacket Durability

 The ability of the rainwear’s exterior fabric to:

 - Resist tearing, punctures and abrasion damage.
 Most ultralight rain jackets struggle with this, which is we like the durable, 6.4 oz Helium Rain Jacket so much.

 - Maintain its water shedding & breathability—usually with a durable, water repellent finish DWR

 Note: outer shell fabric “wet out,” the breakdown of this water shedding property, does not completely stop all breathability as is popularly believed.
 See more below.

 B. Inner waterproof/breathable (WPB) membrane durability

-The ability of the shell’s inner WPB lining to maintain waterproofness AND breathability:
+The ability of a lightweight rain jacket WPB lining to maintain waterproofness AND breathability: